 Grant Report Forms

 If you have received a grant in 2018-19, your grant report is due by June 14, 2019.
-Please use one of the forms below to complete your grant report.
+Please use one of the forms to the right to complete your grant report.

 Past Grant Recipients

 An Innovation Grant was awarded to Jefferson High School to outfit their special education vocational learning project TJ’s Coffeehouse with uniforms that will give students a sense of unity, confidence, and importance.
 The caps and aprons also satisfy the hygiene requirements similar to outside jobs involving food distribution.

 The coffeehouse is open once each month and includes students from five different special education programs within the school.
 The project assists students to achieve their learning goal of developing real-life job skills and greater independence as they work a variety of tasks like cash register, making smoothies, order taking, set-up and break-down, inventory control, and advertising.

 An Adult Diploma program grant allowed students who have read the book Diary of Anne Frank in class to see a live theater production of the story.
 Many of these foreign-born adult students have not had the opportunity to experience live theater.
 The experience allows the students to see a story come alive and also allows them to critically analyze differences between the two mediums.

 This grant allowed a social awareness group at Kennedy High School to purchase the book Being Emily as a reading project.
 The book gave students a greater understanding of others who are struggling with personal issues.

 OUTDOOR LEARNING SPACE